 The calculation of emissions intensity benchmarks for shipping companies requires suitable measures of both marine freight transport activity and CO2 emissions.
-A standard metric of transport activity (or 'transport work') used in the shipping industry is 'tonne-kilometres', which is the total number of tonnes transported multiplied by the distance transported.
-11 TPI uses this activity measure as the ITF's International Freight Transport Model provides projected tonne-kilometres for international shipping for several scenarios.
-12
+A standard metric of transport activity (or 'transport work') used in the shipping industry is 'tonne-kilometres', which is the total number of tonnes transported multiplied by the distance transported.11 TPI uses this activity measure as the ITF's International Freight Transport Model provides projected tonne-kilometres for international shipping for several scenarios.12

 An appropriate measure of carbon emissions varies by sector and depends on where emissions occur in the value chain.
 In the international shipping sector, the majority of lifecycle emissions arise from fuel combustion.
-These so-called 'Tank-to-Wheel' (or sometimes, in the case of shipping, 'Tank-to-Propeller') emissions currently represent around 87% of total lifecycle (or Well-to-Wheel) fuel emissions, the balance being upstream (Well-to-Tank) emissions occurring during fossil fuel extraction, refining and distribution.13 [15] Emissions from fuel combustion are reported by shipping companies under Scope 1 and are sometimes referred to as 'vessel emissions'.
-Other emissions reported by shipping companies in Scope 1 relate to land-based operations (e.g. at ports), but these are generally minimal
+These so-called 'Tank-to-Wheel' (TTW) (or sometimes, in the case of shipping, 'Tank-to-Propeller') emissions currently represent around 87% of total lifecycle (or Well-to-Wheel) fuel emissions, the balance being upstream (Well-to-Tank) emissions occurring during fossil fuel extraction, refining and distribution.[15]
+This percentage will change in the future as the fuel mix for shipping changes and advanced biofuels, ammonia and hydrogen are introduced.
+Shipping's fuel mix is not likely to change significantly up to 2030, but evolve rapidly from 2030 to 2050, with a share of low-carbon fuel of over 50% projected by IEA in 2050.
+[7, 26] TPI uses TTW emissions, as the shipping industry primarily reports emissions on that basis.
+In addition, our focus on TTW emissions is consistent with the way ITF and IEA (in its more recent publications) present international shipping emissions data (that is, excluding upstream fuel emissions, emissions from land-based operations and electricity used in the international shipping sector).
+We are